E-Discovery Leadership Conference 2015

 e-Discovery Legal Counsel at Shire Pharmaceuticals

-As e-Discovery legal counsel for Shire Pharmaceuticals, Sara Johnson Meyers oversees all aspects of Shire's electronic discovery obligations.
-Prior to joining Shire, she was a Senior Discovery Attorney at Ropes & Gray, advising clients on large-scale e-Discovery, including best practices for collection, review, and production, and leveraging review technology tools.
+Sara Johnson Meyers oversees all aspects of Shire's electronic discovery obligations.
+Prior to joining Shire, she was a Senior Discovery Attorney at Ropes & Gray, advising clients on large-scale e-Discovery, including best practices for collection, review, and production, as well as document preservation and retention policies.

 Scott S. Bethune